soe43/TrafficSim2017/README.md

 TrafficSim2017 is a simulation created by William Soe and Ben Weinstein.
 It is able to create simulations of cars driving on either randomly generated or user-created roads, applying real life physics to create an accurate simulation.

 ## Features
-Features Added:
+### Features Added:
 -Basic Map grid system w/ Roads.
 -Can create Roads with mouse clicks.
--Cars can move and turn
+-Cars can move and turn.
--One-lane Roads
+-One-lane Roads.

-Features to be Implemented:
+### Features to be Implemented:
--Slowing down when near cars
+-Slowing down when near cars.
--StopLights
+-StopLights.
--Intersection functionality and features
+-Intersection functionality and features.
--Two-lane Roads
+-Two-lane Roads.
--User interface // Menu system (using ControlP5)
+-User interface // <b> Menu system </b> (using ControlP5) (see more below).

+#### Menu Features to be Implemented:
+-Slider for controlling the number of Cars (or frequency of Car spawns).
+-Button to generate (random) Map (if not random: switch//toggle between a couple of preset Maps).
+-Clear all Cars button.
+-Slider to adjust the rate at which TrafficLights switch.
+-Build mode toggle.